chauff/cse1500-web-transcripts/Lecture-2.md

 Self-explanatory sites require users to expend a small amount of cognitive effort.
 When a site is not self-explanatory, a small amount of explanatory text can go a long way.
 In today's mobile world where a lot of content is accessed [*mobile first*](https://mayvendev.com/blog/mobilefirst), it is also vital to keep the mobile user in mind as well who has to deal with a small screen, a touch-based interface and possibly many distractions while surfing the web.

-A positive example of this rule is the following Surveymonkey ([December 1, 2013](https://web.archive.org/web/20131201000510/https://www.surveymonkey.com/)) splash screen:
+A positive example of this rule is the following Surveymonkey ([December 1, 2013](https://web.archive.org/web/20131201000510/https://www.surveymonkey.com/)) splash screen :point_down:

 ![Surveymonkey](img/L2-surveymonkey.png)